FreeUKGen/MyopicVicar/doc/roadmap.md

 ### Features

-- MPN
+- MPN Master Placenames List
-- MCN (Churches)
+- MCN (Master Churches List)
-- SC list
+- SC list (Syndicate coordinators list)
-- CC list
+- CC list (County coordinators list)
-- UserID list
+- UserID list (List of users)

 ### Changes required in order to effect release

 - F1 must not update these lists.
-- All changes in F1 by CCs to these records to be frozen.
+- Changes to the above lists in F1 by CCs to these records to be frozen.
 - John Pingram (Executive member responsible for Coordinators/Syndicates) and Mick Claxton (Executive member responsible for Data) to be involved.
-- EricB, if he wants to, to be appointed Manager of Places.
+- EricB appointed Manager of Places.

+### Post release activities

+- EricD to introduce John Pingram (Executive member responsible for Coordinators/Syndicates) and Mick Claxton (Executive member responsible for Data) to v1.0 system.
 - New UserIDs will need to be entered into F2.

 ## Version v1.1